-PH heat index at "dangerous level": protect your child from heatstroke
+PH heat index at dangerous level: Tips to protect your child from heatstroke

 Summer is always a fun time--filled with family outings, summer camp, a trip to the beach, or a friendly game of volleyball.
-But be weary of heatstroke heat-related illnesses.
+But be weary of heatstroke and other heat-related illnesses.
 Know the danger signs and first-aid treatment of heat-related illnesses here.

 Loading...